 In Seward, you’ll find a mix of dramatic mountains, impressive glaciers and abundant wildlife in a place that seems untouched by time.
 You really have to get out on the water to see it all.
 A half-day guided tour of Resurrection Bay and Kenai Fjords National Park provides a quick overview, but can feel too short.
-With Alaska Fjord Charters, explore at your leisure with a three-day/two-night custom adventure perfect for families, couples or close friends.
+With Alaska Fjord Charters, explore at your leisure with a three-day/two-night or four-day / three-night custom adventure perfect for families, couples or close friends.

 Kayak in small coves, set anchor overnight in front of a crackling glacier, and spend hours watching for whales, orca and porpoise cavorting in the fish-laden waters of the bay and beyond.
 Stretch your legs on a hike toward a glacier, watching for black bear along the shoreline and eagles soaring above.

 Your extended tour takes place aboard the Darby, a former commercial fishing vessel designed for northwestern waters and retrofitted for passengers.
 It accommodates up to six friends or family.
 (You’ll never be booked with strangers due to the close quarters of the ship.)
-It’s not a luxury boat, but is comfortable “glamping,” where the order of the day is cruising, fishing, cooking – even chilling and grilling on the aft deck.
+It’s not a luxury boat, but is comfortable “glamping,” where the order of the day is cruising, kayaking, cooking – even chilling and grilling on the aft deck.

 One of the perks of a custom tour is the flexibility to spend more time in one place or move on to another without having to follow a strict schedule.
 The other benefit is time you get hanging out with Alaskans who share their knowledge and tales of life on the water and in the Last Frontier.

 Darby’s captain, Colin Brayton, has plenty of stories – not only from Alaska, but from his adventures around the world.
 He’s navigated just about every kind of water vessel imaginable.
 From the rowing team at California’s Humboldt State University to a schooner out of Maine and a research vessel off the coast of Greece.
 He even worked a private yacht on the French Riviera and in the Caribbean.
 A 2-year sail took him to Jamaica.
 Then he captained another sailboat through the Panama Canal all the way up to British Columbia.
 Colin has seen a lot of beautiful places, but in the end, he was smitten with the primeval beauty of Alaska, specifically the Kenai Fjords.
-He has been captaining tour boats out of Seward since 2013, and carries a Captain’s license and a Coast Guard license.
+He has been captaining tour boats out of Seward since 2013, and carries a U.S. Coast Guard Captain's license.